-50-64 21 38.8 Source: Online Nation 2021, Ofcom report 61 % of UK adult 83% of UK adult Internet take up and 86% of UK adult Going online is a Largest increase Average time sp 6% of UK house The smartphone apart from thos Reliance on smapeople and thos Comms platform: Facebook's What reaching 67% of Social media Eighty-two per of Facebook and Incent of social modes and incent of social modes are solds said it was Instagram was rolds said it was TikTok was one than half (54%) Older adults are service Nextdoor ts with 10+ years' exposes who say they are conduse: Its used the internet in almost universal amore in users with the overent online per day: 3 holds do not have accepted as the most-used development of the post of adults aged 65+.
-The internet in lower socio-econdusts applies the most post of adults in Sept cent of adults aged 16 instagram continue to edia users aged 65+ usial media service the more popular with you their main service.
-Of the platforms with of 16-24s, said they he more likely than you or.
-Nextdoor is an applies.
-Sept 2020 (45.5m adults aged 18+) ng 18-54 years olds or 54 year olds. h30 ess to the internet vice for accessing the internet for all age groups he internet is more prevalent among younger omic groups. bular messaging and calling service in the UK, ember 2020 + who go online have a social media profile, and be the most widely used platforms.
-Ninety-one per se Facebook, and nearly half (49%) of these said it Quality of life survey 2021-22 users) The QoL survey indi services include: cates that the groups that are the least comfortable with using digital - White Britis h - 79.8% - Groups age d 50 years and older - 58.6% ; and 65 years and older: 44.4% - People who have a disability - 61 .5% People who are renting from BCC - 57.9% (vs renting from Private Landlords wh 90.8% - likely to be students) Additional (new) indicators to note are that 82% of people are comfortable using digital services, and 42% are comfortable using smart technologies, though both are significant lower for some groups; older people (65+) are lowest for both. being "comfortable using digital services" is also the lowest in the top 10% most deprived areas (75.4%) BRE Integrated Dwelling Level Housing Stock Modelling and Database for social rented.
+50-64 21 38.8 Source: Online Nation 2021, Ofcom report 61 % of UK adult 83% of UK adult Internet take up and 86% of UK adult Going online is a Largest increase Average time sp 6% of UK house The smartphone apart from thos Reliance on smapeople and thos Comms platform: Facebook's What reaching 67% of Social media Eighty-two per of Facebook and Incent of social modes and incent of social modes are solds said it was Instagram was rolds said it was TikTok was one than half (54%) Older adults are service Nextdoor ts with 10+ years' explained to who say they are conduse: Its used the internet in almost universal amore in users with the over the perton of the most-used determined to a good of the platforms with your their main service.
+It is who say they are condusted to the platforms with your their main service.
+It is who say they have a condustry and they have more likely than your or.
+Nextdoor is an apport. sept 2020 (45.5m adults aged 18+) ing 18-54 years olds er 54 year olds.
+Sh30 cess to the internet vice for accessing the internet for all age groups he internet is more prevalent among younger homic groups. pular messaging and calling service in the UK, ember 2020 6+ who go online have a social media profile, and be the most widely used platforms.
+Ninety-one per use Facebook, and nearly half (49%) of these said it Quality of life survey 2021-22 users) The QoL survey indi services include: cates that the groups that are the least comfortable with using digital , , - White Britis h - 79.8% - Groups age d 50 years and older - - 58.6% ; and 65 years and older: 44.4% - People who have a disability - 61 5% People who are renting from BCC - 57.9% (vs renting from Private Landlords 90.8% - likely to be students) Additional (new) indicators to note are that 82% of people are comfortable using dig services, and 42% are comfortable using smart technologies, though both are signification lower for some groups; older people (65+) are lowest for both. being "comfortable udigital services" is also the lowest in the top 10% most deprived areas (75.4%) BRE Integrated Dwelling Level Housing Stock Modelling and Database for social rented.
 Over % are owner occupied, 30% private rented and 20% dwellings in the private rented sector across Bristol of 19%.